leomcelroy/glang/README.md

   - when any node is evaluated, we cache the result
   - when a node's data changes, we propagate a signal that invalidates cached results in the transitive closure of its outputs
   - can used cached values when executing a node
+- token passing
+  - tokens have data and are present or absent
+  - needs state on edges
 - long running computations
   - show progress bars within nodes, updated with info from an execution engine on a remote server
   - so from the UI's perspective there isn't a coherent execution model -- internal nodes may be updated without push or pull events